Select from the following topics to see more information on residential bin collection.

 - driver error.

-If your bins are broken or missing or stolen, you can either complete the repair or replace residential bin form or contact us on 07 5667 5976.
+If your residential bins are broken or missing or stolen, you can either complete our online form to request a repair or replacement, or contact us on 07 5667 5976 between 8am and 5pm on business days.
 You will need to provide the following information:

 The City offers different bin sizes and types to suit your needs.
 To help increase the separation and recovery of recyclable materials, the City promotes the use of the optional green waste bin and the upgrade to the larger 360 litre recycling bin.

 If you need additional waste or recycling bins provided for a temporary time (up to three months) at your residence or building, you can apply for additional bin services.
 Fees apply.
 For more information about changing bin sets and prices, property owners or property managers can contact us on 07 5667 5976.

 Residents who are unable to physically move their bins to and from the kerbside, due to disability or impairment, and have no able bodied person to assist them, can apply for an assisted household bin service.
 The collection vehicle driver will then wheel the bins out and return them to and from an agreed place on the resident’s property.
 The assistance service is provided at no additional cost to the normal servicing charge, provided that the applicant has written support from their medical professional.